isomerpages/govtech-corp/_our-capabilities/Cybersecurity.md

 is a team of cybersecurity professionals, led by the Government Chief Information Security Officer, responsible for cybersecurity planning to operations, in delivering a trusted digital government for Singapore.</p>
-<p>Our mission is to secure government info communications technology and
+<p>Our mission is to secure government Info-Communications Technology and
-smart systems, and to respond swiftly to any cyberattack.
+Smart Systems, and to respond swiftly to any cyber attack.
 We achieve this through the timely detection of cyber threats, developing cyber capabilities, and&nbsp;enhancing the public sector’s cybersecurity posture.</p>
 <ol data-tight="true" class="tight">